 The Chief Dog Warden is responsible for approving transfer partner applications.
 The Chief Dog Warden may revoke an organization's transfer partner status at any time, for any lawful reason.

 Transfer partners and rescue organizations that have committed to adopt or transfer a dog may submit a hold on the dog.
 The hold reserves the organization's place in line to adopt or transfer the dog.
 Transfer partners and rescue organizations must read and comply with the following hold policy prior to submitting a hold.

 Hold Policy Effective October 25, 2018

 Transfer partners and rescue organizations shall implement and maintain a policy requiring all transferred and adopted dogs be spayed or neutered prior to being placed into homes, unless health or age preclude the spay or neuter.
 Dogs that cannot be spayed or neutered shall not be bred.

 Transfer partners rescue organizations shall read, complete, sign and date rescue transfer or adoption contracts for each dog transferred or adopted.

 Transfer partners upon adoption or subsequent transfer of the dog within Ohio shall notify the county dog warden of the county where the dog will reside.
 Non-transfer partner rescue organizations upon adoption shall transfer the dog license in accordance with section 955.11 ORC.

 2) The transfer partner entitled to the dog shall read, complete and sign the Rescue Transfer Contract.
 The non-transfer partner rescue organization entitled to adopt the dog shall read, complete and sign the Adoption Contract available at the Wood County Dog Shelter.

-3) The transfer partner or non-transfer partner rescue organization shall pickup the dog by the required pickup times.
+3) The transfer partner or non-transfer partner rescue organization shall claim the dog by the required date and time.